DigitalHistory/dhu235/website/content/assignment/reflection-2-handout.md

 -   You can build tables using the somewhat complicated syntax above
 -   you can set style attributes using the "style=" commands as you see them above; I've shown a few possibilities but there are literally hundreds more.

-Hopefully this should be enough for you te get started!
+Hopefully this should be enough for you to get started!

 ### Learn more {#learn-more}